Languages and Models

 Models should be classified about their purpose, namely what they represent (instances or types) and their footprint on target (partial or complete):

-- Extensional and partial: the model describes selected features of actual occurrences (e.g organization chart)
+- Extensional and partial: the model describes selected features of actual occurrences (e.g organization chart, IT service management).

-- intentional and partial: the model describes selected features of types (e.g functional architecture or business strategy)
+- intentional and partial: the model describes selected features of types (e.g functional architecture, business strategy).

-- Extensional and complete: the model describes all features of actual occurrences (e.g business process or system configuration).
+- Extensional and complete: the model describes all features of actual occurrences (e.g business process, system configuration).

-- intentional and complete: the model describes all features of types (e.g programs or authorizations)
+- intentional and complete: the model describes all features of types (e.g business rules, sw design).

 That can be applied to the basic models of system engineering: